 Go Quad Biking

-As well as Camel Trekking, we got to go quad biking as part of the package we booked and OH MY GOD!
+We got to go quad biking and OH MY GOD!
 This was amazing!

 We both absolutely loved it so much.
 We drove through the Palmeraie (Palm Oasis), building sites, rural villages, sand dunes, it was so much fun and we actually were going really fast!
 It was so exhilarating, I definitely recommend it.

-You can book the combo deal for Camel Trekking and quad biking here with Get Your Guide.
+You can book quad biking here with Get Your Guide.

 Jemaa el-Fnaa: Main Square & Markets